-Students can apply at the State Board of Barbering and Cosmetology pre-application for examination at 1200 hours.
-The total fee for the State Board pre-application is \$134.00.
+Students can apply at the State Board of Barbering and Cosmetology for examination at 1000 hours.
+The total fee for the State Board pre-application is \$125.00.
 This application requires students to disclose any prior convictions of a criminal offense, felony, or misdemeanor other than a minor traffic violation.

-Upon completion of the program, students will take the state board licensing examination, which consists of a two hour written test and a five hour practical examination for their Barber license.
-The examination takes place in Fairfield, a city located in the Bay Area, or in Glendale, in the Southern Part of the State of California; A Cosmetology license will be granted by the State of California only after a student has successfully completed and graduated from Barbering as described above and passed the Cosmetology State Board Exam with an overall average of 70% or better.
+Upon completion of the program, students will take the state board licensing examination, which consists of a two-hour written test.
+The examination takes place in the Southern Part of the State of California; A Cosmetology license will be granted by the State of California only after a student has successfully completed and graduated from Cosmetology as described above and passed the Cosmetology State Board Exam with an overall average of 70% or better.
 If the applicant passes both the written and practical examinations, the applicant will receive his/her license the day of the examination.
 If one should fail one or both of the examinations (written or practical), he/she is allowed to re-apply.
 The fee is \$75.00 for either the written or the practical examination or both.
 It will take approximately six to eight weeks to receive the second examination date.